 Gentry responses such as the above usually come after Venice natives like myself question other “locals” who claim our heritage or when we voice our displeasure about unfavorable behaviours displayed by the gentry.
 “Who cares how long you’ve been here.”
 Those are the types of things Columbus said to the Arawaks, that Cortez told the Mexihca (Aztec), that Pizarro told the Incas, and now what gentrifiers tell Venice natives.

 Being FROM Venice is a beautiful honor, especially for people like myself who’s roots run deep.
 Whose ancestors created the beauty, culture, and essence of the Venice community as opposed to those who now come to usurp and exploit it.
 It is only natural that us Venice Originals are critical and protective of our legacy, especially in the midst of this colonizing wave that has adversely affected our beloved town since the 90s.

-Much like this current wave of colonization in Venice triggers historical traumas of previous waves of displacement my ancestors faced, perhaps, and hopefully, our continued expressions of pride in being Venice Originals will trigger and chisel away the colonizer spirited contingent of our Venice community toward some heartfelt and honest retrospection and atonement.
+Much like this current wave of colonization in Venice triggers the historical traumas of previous waves of displacement my ancestors faced in me, perhaps, and hopefully, our continued expressions of pride in being Venice Originals will trigger and chisel away the colonizer spirited contingent of our Venice community toward some heartfelt and honest retrospection and atonement.

 In times of colonization (gentrification) history is not a valued asset by the colonizers.
 In fact history is an enemy to their efforts.
 It is why the Spanish burned the codices of the Maya, why the U.S. made it a point to bomb the historical museums of Iraq (Sumeria), why gentrification forces try to rebrand and change the name of our streets, and why the Penske’s with their gentrifier (read colonizer) neighborhood council clowns like Will Hawkins and George Francisco, among many others, wish to neutralize the historical First Baptist Church of Venice.